-As of January 1, 2019, the pension plan provides for retirement and other benefits as shown in Appendix I of this report.
+As of January 1, 2021, the pension plan provides for retirement and other benefits as shown Pension Plan Report.
+As of December 2006, participation in the plan was frozen.

 D. Contributions

 Act 205 requires that annual contributions to the plan be based upon the plan's Minimum Municipal Obligation (MMO), which is based on the plan's biennial actuarial valuation.
 In accordance with the plan's governing document, employees are not required to contribute to the plan.
 The plan may also be eligible to receive an allocation of state aid from the General Municipal Pension System State Aid Program which must be used for pension funding.
 Any funding requirements established by the MMO in excess of employee contributions and state aid must be paid by the municipality in accordance with Act 205.